AngryCarrot789/MemoryEngine360/README.md

 This means that something else is using the engine elsewhere (scan is running, the hex editor auto-refresh is running, or maybe the results list/saved addresses are being refreshed).

 This application is multithreaded, but connections are not thread safe, so there exists a `BusyToken` to synchronize access.
 This message is shown in the status bar while waiting to obtain the token.

+# Contributions
+are most welcome!
+Even just general tips and advice on how the UI can be improved or made more productive are helpful.

+# Licence
+The project is licenced under GPLv3.
+See COPYING.GPLv3 for more information.
+All files should contain the licence header

+This project references a project called PFXToolKitUI licenced under LGPL, and AvaloniaHex is licenced under MIT